-- AUSA and the University of Aberdeen Excellence in Teaching Awards (Students)
+- AUSA and the University of Aberdeen Excellence Awards

 - Best Undergraduate Lecturer

 - Best Postgraduate (Taught) Lecturer

 - Best Supervisor (Postgraduate Research)

 - Most Accessible Lecturer: A champion for students with disabilities